 Your pension is on the ballot.

-Ballots are now arriving for the Pension Reserves Investment Management Board election, which oversees more than $120 billion in pension assets for more than 300,000 educators and public employees.
-Voting is open through May 22 and can be completed online or by mail.
+Voting is open through May 22 in the election for the Pension Reserves Investment Management Board, which oversees more than $120 billion in pension assets for more than 300,000 educators and public employees.
+You can vote online or by mail.

 MTA-Endorsed Candidates